 \begin{theorem} Let~$\Rspc$ be a commutative symmetric ring spectrum such that $\pi_*\Rspc$ is torsion-free and concentrated in even dimensions.
 Let~$\Aspc$ be an $\Rspc$\nb-algebra spectrum.
 Then the derived category of~$\Aspc$\nb-module spectra has infinite $n$\nb-order for every $n\in\N$. \end{theorem}

-In order to apply the proposition, we need to embed our bootstrap categories into appropriate derived categories of module spectra.
-The theorem then follows because the $n$\nb-order can only increase when we pass to a triangulated subcategory.
+In order to apply this theorem, we need to embed our bootstrap categories into appropriate derived categories of module spectra.
+Theorem~\ref{thm:main} then follows because the $n$\nb-order can only increase when we pass to a triangulated subcategory.
 For connective $\E$\nb-theory and $G$\nb-equivariant $\E$\nb-theory we get the desired embeddings essentially for free from the literature.
 More specifically, we use a result from Andreas Thom's thesis in the case of connective $\E$\nb-theory and a construction of Dell'Ambrogio--Emerson--Kandelaki--Meyer in the $G$\nb-equivariant case.
-In both cases, the proposition may be applied with $\Aspc=\Rspc$.
+In both cases, Theorem~\ref{thm:lawson_angeltveit} may be applied with $\Aspc=\Rspc$.
 This is not surprising because the categories~$\bucat$ and~$\Ecat^G$ are monoidal.